ucan-wg/invocation/README.md

 ### 2.2.5 Receipt

-A [Receipt] is a cryptographically signed description of the [Invocation] output.
+A [Receipt] is a cryptographically signed description of the [Invocation] output and requested [Effect]s.

 ### 2.2.6 Effect